Air and Space Organizational Excellence Award

-The Air and Space Organizational Excellence Award (ASOEA) is a unit award of the United States Air Force and United States Space Force created by the Secretary of the Air Force on 26 August 1969 as the Air Force Outstanding Unit Award.
+The Air and Space Organizational Excellence Award (ASOEA) is a unit award of the United States Air Force and United States Space Force.
+It was created by the Secretary of the Air Force on 26 August 1969 as the Air Force Outstanding Unit Award.
 The award is presented to Air Force and Space Force internal organizations that are entities within larger organizations.
 Examples of eligible organizations are MAJCOM headquarters, Field Operating Agencies, Direct Reporting Units, and other unique unnumbered organizations.

-On 16 November 2020, the Air Force Organizational Excellence Award was renamed to the Air and Space Organizational Excellence Award by the Secretary of the Air Force.
+On 16 November 2020, the Air Force Organizational Excellence Award was renamed the Air and Space Organizational Excellence Award by the Secretary of the Air Force.

-Criteria
+Award criteria

 The Air and Space Organizational Excellence Award is awarded to recognize the achievements and accomplishments of various Air Force and Space Force activities and organizations.
 It is awarded to internal Air Force and Space Force organizations that are entities of larger organizations.
-These are unique unnumbered organizations or activities that perform functions typically fulfilled by numbered wings, groups, or squadrons.
+These are unique, unnumbered organizations or activities that perform functions typically fulfilled by numbered wings, groups, or squadrons.

 Description

 The Air and Space Organizational Excellence Award is presented as a service ribbon only.
-The ribbon is Old Glory Red with a 1/8 in wide Old Glory Blue center stripe, flanked by a thin 1/16 in white stripes.
+The ribbon is Old Glory Red with a 1/8 in wide Old Glory Blue as the center stripe, flanked by thin 1/16 in white stripes.
 At the edges are 1/8 in wide Old Glory Blue stripes bordered, on the inside, by thin 1/16 in white stripes.

-Additional awards of are denoted by bronze oak leaf clusters worn on the ribbon.
-The "V" device (discontinued January 1, 2014) was authorized to be worn for the units participating in combat operations and or direct combat support.
+Additional awards are denoted by bronze oak leaf clusters worn on the ribbon.
+The "V" device (discontinued January 1, 2014) was authorized to be worn for the units participating in combat operations or direct combat support.